-LOTO stands for Lock Out, Tag Out and is a safety procedure to protect workers from harm.
-Lock Out, Tag Out training includes the proper shut off of dangerous machines and ensuring that they cannot be started up again before completing maintenance or repair work.
+LOTO stands for Lock Out, Tag Out and is an industrial safety training procedure that protects workers from harm.
+At AIP Safety, we offer a comprehensive Lock Out, Tag Out training course which includes how to properly isolate hazardous energy sources to facilitate a safe work environment, and properly shut off dangerous machines to ensure that they cannot be started up again before the completion of the necessary maintenance or repair work.

 What is the purpose of Lock Out, Tag Out training?